Bloom vs OptinMonster: Which is the Better Email Optin Form Plugin?

 While each user interface is different, they both work very well.
 However, OptinMonster — featuring a side panel of settings next to a large main panel with a live preview of your form design — makes it easier and faster to build your forms.
 The fact that OptinMonster is now hosted outside of your WordPress website, however, may put you off if you prefer working directly in your WordPress dashboard.

 Verdict: OptinMonster wins here, thanks to a user-friendly interface with a large live preview and click-to-edit customization options.

 Both plugins are packed with useful features, but there are a few points of difference.

-There are a few areas where OptinMonster offers more than Bloom, such as the form designer interface, which gives a live preview of your work.
+There are a few other areas where OptinMonster offers more than Bloom, such as the form designer interface, which gives a live preview of your work.
 The canvas form that allows you to add any content to your popup (instead of an optin form) is also a useful tool to have access to — not to mention the fullscreen takeover option.
 The exit intent form display trigger also can’t be overlooked.

 Pricing: Best Value-for-Money Option

-This makes it difficult to compare Bloom and OptinMonster on value for money — and the fact that the price of Bloom also includes access to all the other plugins and themes available from Elegant Themes makes it even tougher still to make a direct comparison.
+This makes it difficult to compare Bloom and OptinMonster on value for money — and the fact that the price of Bloom also includes access to all of the other plugins and themes available from Elegant Themes makes it even tougher still to make a direct comparison.

-The best value will depend largely on which features you need to access, as well as the number of sites on which you plan to use the plugin.
+The best value option will depend largely on which features you need to access, as well as the number of sites on which you plan to use the plugin.